National Bolshevism: Finland

-In the 2000s, Communist Party MP Pirkko Turpeinen has associated with the far-right, like Juha Korhonen of Freedom Alliance.
-Johan Bäckman who has been involved with far-right parties recruiting people for the war in Ukraine was a candidate of the communist Workers' Party of Finland.
+Communist Party MP Pirkko Turpeinen has associated with the far-right, like Juha Korhonen of the Freedom Alliance.
 Hannu Rainesto who identifies as a communist and runs a group called the Red Guard has been active in the far-right Finns Party.
-The ultranationalist Finnish People's Blue-Whites terminated its previous electoral alliance with the neofascist Patriotic People's Movement and neo-Nazi Finland – Fatherland (former Aryan Germanic Brotherhood) for an alliance with the Communist Workers' Party – For Peace and Socialism in 2004.
+The ultranationalist Finnish People's Blue-Whites terminated its previous electoral alliance with the neofascist Patriotic People's Movement and neo-Nazi Finland – Fatherland (former Aryan Germanic Brotherhood) for an alliance with the Communist Workers' Party in 2004.